zcash/zcash/doc/security-warnings.md

 Wallet encryption is disabled, for several reasons:

-- Encrypted wallets are unable to correctly detect shielded spends (due to the nature of unlinkability of JoinSplits) and will incorrectly show much larger available shielded balances until the next time the wallet is unlocked.
+- Encrypted wallets are unable to correctly detect shielded spends (due to the nature of unlinkability of JoinSplits) and can incorrectly show larger available shielded balances until the next time the wallet is unlocked.
+This problem was not limited to failing to recognize the spend; it was possible for the shown balance to increase by the amount of change from a spend, without deducting the spent amount.

 - While encrypted wallets prevent spending of funds, they do not maintain the shielding properties of JoinSplits (due to the need to detect spends).
 That